Quarterly Financial Report for the quarter ended December 31, 2014

 1.1 Canadian Transportation Agency Mandate

 The Canadian Transportation Agency is an independent, quasi-judicial tribunal and economic regulator.
-It makes decisions and determinations on a wide range of matters involving air, rail and marine modes of transportation under the authority of Parliament, as set out in the Canada Transportation Act and other legislation.
+It makes decisions and determinations on a wide range of matters within the federal transportation system under the authority of Parliament, as set out in the Canada Transportation Act and other legislation.

 Our mandate includes: